Georgia HVAC Authority

 4. Code-compliant scope of work — The contractor's stated service scope must be consistent with the work authorized under their license class, as defined by the Georgia State Contractors' Licensing Board.

-Technical resource pages within the directory — covering topics such as HVAC system types used in Georgia, load calculations, and Georgia climate zones and system requirements — are included when the content reflects applicable codes (primarily the 2021 Georgia State Minimum Standard Energy Code, based on ASHRAE 90.1, and the International Mechanical Code as adopted by Georgia), named regulatory standards, or verifiable industry practice.
+Technical resource pages within the network — covering topics such as HVAC system types used in Georgia, load calculations, and Georgia climate zones and system requirements — are included when the content reflects applicable codes (primarily the 2021 Georgia State Minimum Standard Energy Code, based on ASHRAE 90.1, and the International Mechanical Code as adopted by Georgia), named regulatory standards, or verifiable industry practice.

-How the Directory Is Maintained
+How the Provider Network Is Maintained

 Technical resource pages are reviewed when relevant adopted codes change.
 Georgia's adoption of updated energy codes is administered through the Georgia Department of Community Affairs (DCA), which publishes effective dates and amendment schedules.
 When Georgia adopts a revised code cycle — for example, transitioning from the 2015 to the 2021 IECC — affected resource pages are flagged for content review before the next publication cycle.

-What the Directory Does Not Cover
+What the Provider Network Does Not Cover

-The directory is explicitly not a consumer complaint resolution service, a licensing application portal, or a warranty arbitration resource.
+The provider network is explicitly not a consumer complaint resolution service, a licensing application portal, or a warranty arbitration resource.
 Complaints against licensed contractors fall under the jurisdiction of the Georgia State Contractors' Licensing Board's enforcement division; the Georgia HVAC consumer protection and complaint process page provides structured information on that pathway.

-The directory does not cover:
+The provider network does not cover:

 Relationship to Other Network Resources